PixarAnimationStudios/ruby-jss/README.md

 * {Jamf::User}
 * {Jamf::UserExtensionAttribute}
 * {Jamf::UserGroup}
+* {Jamf::VPPAccount}
 * {Jamf::WebHook}

 **NOTE** Most Computer and MobileDevice data gathered by an Inventory Upate (a.k.a. 'recon') is not editable.

+#### Migrating classes from the Classic to the Jamf Pro API

+With the release of version 4.2.0, we begin the long process of porting existing classes from the Classic API to the Jamf Pro API where possible, starting with `Jamf::Package`.
+Before that, our implementation of classes from the Jamf Pro API has been limited to those not already implemented via the Classic API, such as `Jamf::InventoryPreloadRecord`.

+However, because of our stated goals for implementing things in the Jamf Pro API (see [README-2.0.0.md](README-2.0.0.md)), we can't just change the existing classes without breaking lots of code.
+For example, in order to eliminate various 'hidden permissions requirements' and adhere more closely to the actual API, we're [eliminating cross-object validation](README-2.0.0.md#cross-object-validation-in-setters).

+For example, for Packages this means that when setting the categoryId, you must provide an id, not a category name.
+In Jamf::Package, using the Classic API, you could provide a name, and behind-the-scenes ruby-jss would look at the categories in the API and validate/convert to an id.
+This required 'undocumented' read-permissions to the categories when working with packages.
+NOTE: if you do have read-permissions on categories, you can still use the `Jamf::Category.valid_id` method to convert from names to ids yourself.
+That method is available for all collection classes in both APIs.

+In order to move forward with Jamf Pro-based classes, while providing reasonable backward compatibility, here's the plan:

+  - For each class being migrated, and new class, prepended with `J` will be created.
+So for accessing packages via the Jamf Pro API, we are introducing the class `Jamf::JPackage`.
+  - The original Classic API-based class will be marked as deprecated when the matching J-class is released.
+  - The deprecated classes will exist for at least one year (probably longer) but will get few, if any, updates, mostly limited to security-related fixes.
+  - During the deprecation period, please update all your code to use the new Jamf Pro API-based classes.
+  - When the older Classic API-based class is actually removed, the remaning Jamf Pro API-based class will be aliased back to the original name, without the `J`.
+So at that point `Jamf::Package` and `Jamf::JPackage` will be the same class.
+At this time please start updating your code to use the non-J version of the class name.
+  - After some long-ish period of time (2-5 years?), the `J` version of the class name will be removed.
+Or - maybe not!
+Aliases are cheap :-)

 #### Other useful classes & modules: